etkecc/synapse-admin/src/components/etke.cc/README.md

 ![Server Status icon](../../../screenshots/etke.cc/server-status/indicator.webp)

-In the application bar the new monitoring icon is displayed that shows the current server status, and has the following color dot (and tooltip indicators):
+In the application bar, a new monitoring icon is displayed that shows the current server status and uses the following color dot (and tooltip indicators):

 * 🟢 (green) - the server is up and running, everything is fine, no issues detected
 * 🟡 (yellow) - the server is up and running, but there is a command in progress (likely [maintenance](https://etke.cc/help/extras/scheduler/#maintenance)), so some temporary issues may occur - that's totally fine